S-furi/KPublicDeclaration/README.md

 - Does annotations and KDoc need to be printed?
 - When it comes to one liners functions/methods/fields/properties, does their implementation need to be printed?
+- Should modifiers like internal, protected, sealed, etc. have to be displayed?
+- What about data classes? should they're constuctor be displayed or can they be treated as standard classes (i.e. as it is now)?